JanPoonthong/dotflies/python.md

 ## Function
-@Jan
-I always get have problem with calling the function after I think my brain think in different way, and it is wrong what should I learn to prevent this?
+Jan: I always get have problem with calling the function after I think my brain think in different way, and it is wrong what should I learn to prevent this?

-@strager
-Using classes and dependency injection (**not** IoC containers) might help, as it'd naturally enforce the requirements via data dependencies.
+strager: Using classes and dependency injection (**not** IoC containers) might help, as it'd naturally enforce the requirements via data dependencies.